Investors, farmers guessing as shutdown delays crop reports

 - Amazon has patented a system that would put workers in a cage, on top of a robot

-Although the government is still releasing some information, such as the Labor Department’s monthly jobs report, the USDA hasn’t released key reports since Dec.
-22. This includes the closely watched World Agricultural Supply and Demand Estimates report and information about specific crops, such as winter wheat and canola seedings.

-University of Illinois professor Todd Hubbs, who studies agricultural commodity markets, said he finds the report delays especially frustrating because he thinks they could confirm a belief that the soybean crops was smaller than earlier forecast.
+University of Illinois professor Todd Hubbs, who studies agricultural commodity markets, said he finds the report delays especially frustrating because he thinks they could confirm a belief that the U.S. soybean crop was smaller than earlier forecast.
 If true, that information would mean a smaller supply and could raise soybean prices, helping farmers who have struggled with low prices worsened by the trade dispute with China.

 Until the USDA releases its information, investors and farmers can’t be certain about where they stand, he said.